 Answer incoming Helpline calls from professionals, caregivers, and Alzheimer's patients and provide counseling, education, and information on community resources and services.
 Consultants offer supportive listening, education about Alzheimer's disease and suggest appropriate resources to help improve caller's situation.
 The Helpline Care Consultant answers calls Monday through Friday from 9am - 4:30pm.

-This is an office-based part-time position with 22.5 hours per week.
-The candidate will work from our Miami office.
+This is an office-based full-time position working from our West Palm Beach office.

 Follow-up on reports received from our Contact Center by calling clients, mailing/emailing resources and information requested.